top of page

 THINGS TO DO

-The House in the Hill is the perfect base to unwind, explore, taste, and discover the best the Scottish Borders has to offer.
+The House in the Hill is the perfect base to unwind, explore, taste, and discover the best the Scottish Borders and Northumberland have to offer.

 FOR THE FOODIES